Helping your dog deal with thunderstorms

 - Try a little gentle massage around the head, ears and neck

-- Pet Remedy” diffuser and spray is a new and natural way of tackling stress and anxiety using slow release technology.
+- Pet Remedy” diffuser and spray is a new and natural way of tackling stress and anxiety using slow-release technology.
 A unique treatment of Valerian essential oil, blended with Vetivert, Basil Sweet & Sage

 - A Thundershirt can have a comforting effect.
 It is a pressure garment that is said to have a calming effect similar to swaddling a baby producing a calming pressure that likely releases a hormone similar to endorphins.
 It’s like a “hug” for your dog and allows most dogs to help them ride out storms calmly and contently.
-It is reported that over 85% of Thundershirt users have reported on the significant improvement..
+It is reported that over 85% of Thundershirt users have reported on a significant improvement.

 - Play classical music.”
-Through A Dogs Ear” is music therapy for the prevention and treatment of canine anxiety.
-You can download music from Amazon
+Through A Dogs Ear” is music therapy to prevent and treat canine anxiety.
+You can download music from Amazon.

-- There are a number of herbal based treatments on the market.
-Dorwest Herbs are one company
+- There are a number of herbal-based treatments on the market.
+Dorwest Herbs are one company.

-You can try to desensitize your dog to the sounds of thunder by playing a CD of thunder recordings at low enough levels that don’t frighten your dog, while giving him treats or playing a game.
+You can try to desensitize your dog to the sounds of thunder by playing a CD of thunder recordings at low enough levels that don’t frighten your dog while giving him treats or playing a game.